parasmittal021/SpaceMaster/README.md

 ## 1. No CSS Framework used :
 App is purely build on HTML and CSS.
 ## 2. Images are lazy loaded :
-Images are lazy loaded by native browser native lazy-loading.
+Images are lazy loaded by browser native lazy-loading.
+## 3. Tech Stack :
+Angular8
+HTML5
+CSS3
+NodeJS
+Jasmin + Karma
+GitHub
+Heroku
+VS Code

 ## Mobile View